klingerj/Tinker/README.md

 * Run <code>proj_shell.bat</code> in the <code>Scripts/</code> directory.
 You can do this by double-clicking in the file explorer or from command line.
 * In that shell window, run <code>ez-build_release.bat</code>.
 This will build every Tinker project.
 You should now be able to run the game via <code>run_game.bat</code>.
-You can find more detailed info on the various build projects [here](Scripts/README.md).
+You can find more detailed info on the various build scripts [here](Scripts/README.md).

 ### Dependencies and Licensing
 * [DirectX Shader Compiler (DXC)](https://github.com/microsoft/DirectXShaderCompiler): HLSL shader compiler [(LLVM Release License)](https://github.com/microsoft/DirectXShaderCompiler/blob/main/LICENSE.TXT)